top content planning tools

 Since it’s a Twitter-exclusive tool, it’s best for growing your social media presence on this channel.

-For only $3/month, you can connect up to five accounts and automate your posts so that you don’t have to spend time posting them manually.
+For only $3/month, you can connect up to five accounts and automate your posts so you don’t have to spend time posting them manually.

 Tips for using a content planning tool effectively